Who Is Chris Brown’s Girlfriend? Singer’s Rumored Flings Throw Shade On IG

 A post shared by Krista Santiago ???? (@kristasantiago) on

-The blog further notes that just hours prior to their arrival at the star-studded bash, Krista shared a sultry selfie to her personal Instagram account with a message that seemingly aims to throw shade at Brown’s other rumored girlfriend, Vanessa Vargas, writing, “plenty will tell you I’m the one *trophy emoji*.”
+The blog further notes that just hours prior to their arrival at the star-studded bash, Krista Santiago shared a sultry selfie to her social media account with a message that seemingly aims to throw shade at Brown’s other rumored girlfriend, Vanessa Vargas, writing, “plenty will tell you I’m the one *trophy emoji*.”

 plenty will tell you I'm the one ????